gohugoio/hugo/content/en/installation/windows.md

 ### Scoop

 [Scoop] is a free and open-source package manager for Windows.
-This will install the extended edition of Hugo:
+To install the extended edition of Hugo:

 ```sh
 scoop install hugo-extended